EcohydrologyTeam/ClearWater-riverine/examples/data/readme.md

-Tests
+Example Data
 ===

-`tests` is for unit testing scripts (i.e. `test_basic.py`) designed for automated testing.

-Example models do not belong in this folder, nor do Jupyter Notebooks.

-Testing scripts in this folder may access use case datasets in `examples/data`.
+`examples/data` is for data files required to run the example notebooks, and also for use by any automated and unit testing scripts in the `tests` directory.